neuefische/wd-flipped-classroom-curriculum/sessions/backend-basics/README.md

   });
   ```

   > 💡 The reason why we're using one file for defining the server (`server.js`) and one file for starting the server (`index.js`) is that we can use the server definition in other files as well.
 For example to write tests for the server.
-The challenges include tests for the server, thus we are establishing this pattern from the beginning.

 - [ ] Start the server from your terminal: `npm run start